mpnouwens/vidnation/README.md

 - why did i use it?

-I have had experience with redux rematch - it was good to relook into it and refresh my skills once again!
+i have had experience with redux rematch - it was good to relook into it and refresh my skills once again!

 ### [expo](https://docs.expo.io)

-- What is it?
+- what is it?

 expo is a framework and a platform for universal react applications. it is a set of tools and services built around React Native and native platforms that help you develop, build, deploy, and quickly iterate on iOS, Android, and web apps from the same javaScript/typeScript codebase.